 Quality Rating = 4.000000 (average is 3)

 A Quality Rating of 4 is above average, the Kichler 52" Canfield Climates in Coffee Mocha ceiling fan will run smooth and quiet and will give you many years of operation with no worries of the motor burning out.

 6231 CFM is a good amount of airflow and is above average.
-We highly recommend ceiling fans that move at least this amount of air in order to provide enough wind chill effect to keep you cool. the Kichler 52" Canfield Climates in Coffee Mocha will allow you to raise your thermostat by several degrees, which will help you save additional money on your cooling bills.
+We highly recommend ceiling fans that move at least this amount of air in order to provide enough wind chill effect to keep you cool.
+The Kichler 52" Canfield Climates in Coffee Mocha will allow you to raise your thermostat by several degrees, which will help you save additional money on your cooling bills (if you have AC).